How long does it take to get a tooth pulled?

 How does extracting more than one tooth affect procedure time?

-- You can expect that removing additional adjacent teeth will add on the order of an extra 3 to 15 minutes per tooth.
+- You can expect that having additional adjacent teeth removed will add on the order of an extra 3 to 15 minutes per tooth.

-- Removing additional teeth in separate locations, an extra additional 3 to 15 minutes each.
+- When removing additional teeth in separate (isolated) locations, an extra additional 3 to 15 minutes of procedure time per tooth can be expected.

-Using sedation will extend the length of your appointment.
+Using sedation for your procedure will extend the length of your appointment.

-If some form of sedation technique Common options. is used during your extraction, associated pre and post-operative events will increase the length of your appointment.
+If some form of sedation technique Common options. is used during your extraction, associated pre and post-operative events will increase the length of your appointment depending on the method used.

-How long does it take to have a tooth pulled? – A breakdown of events.
+How long does it take to have a tooth extracted? – A breakdown of events.

 We found three studies that as a part of their research clocked precisely how long the actual process of removing each of their subjects’ teeth took.